ChaituKNag/nagakonada-blogs/articles/guides/image-upload.md

 - We want to stylize the label to look like a circular section where user can drop the image.
 - We also want the same circular section to be clicked upon and the native file explorer window should pop-up.
 The label’s for attribute takes care of this.
-- We need to hide the normal file input field, because it looks ugly for our purposes and it looks different in each browser, so for consistency sake, we should hide it.
+- We need to hide the normal file input field, because it looks ugly for our purposes and it looks different in each browser, so for the sake of consistency, we need to hide it.

-The label has the `for` attribute pointing to the input which allows us to action upon the input field by clicking on the label (which is the case for all types of input fields).
-So, when we click on the circular section, we are actually clicking on the label and that in turn invokes the action upon the hidden input field.
+The label's `for` attribute points to the input which allows us to action upon the input field by clicking on the label (which is the case for all types of input fields).
+So, when we click on the circular section, we are actually clicking on the label and that in turn invokes the click action upon the hidden input field.

 Notice that there is this attribute `accept=”image/png, image/jpeg”` that makes sure that the user can only upload the images of type JPEG or PNG.

-Also, there is no attribute called multiple so the user can only upload one image file.
+> Notice, there is no attribute called `multiple` so the user can only upload one image file.

 There are empty paragraphs to show error and success messages.
-There is an Upload button and a clear link to clear the selected image.
+There is an Upload button and a CTA to clear the selected image (labelled `clear`).

 ### Custom styling

-Though we are using bootstrap framework, they can only do so much help and its up to us to customize our app to look the way we want.
+Now, since we are using Bootstrap 4 framework, there are classes we can use stylize our app.
+But just for the fun of learning some CSS, lets add custom styles.

 > Even a superhero needs a haircut.